On combining estimated and analytic covariance matrices: Introduction

 The analysis of cosmological data has traditionally involved the construction of informative summary statistics, such as estimates of the clustering correlation function or power spectrum.
 It is then common to assume a Gaussian sampling distribution (or likelihood function).
 While there are more sophisticated techniques, such as field-level inference \citep[e.g.][]{JascheWandelt,JascheLavaux,Porqueres21} or simulation-based inference \citep[e.g.][]{Alsing,Makinen24,Jeffrey}, summary statistics with assumed Gaussian distributions remain the typical choice for the first analysis of new datasets.
 Often the assumptions are not questioned, despite the highly non-Gaussian nature of present-day cosmological fields, and the Gaussian likelihood approximation may be poor, even in cases where the central limit theorem might suggest otherwise \citep[e.g.][]{SellentinHeavens2018}.

 Accepting the Gaussian premise also involves further challenges, notably through the difficulty of providing a covariance matrix (a four-point function).
 Often the only way this can be done is via estimation from a large number of simulations.
 It is the inverse of the covariance matrix that appears in the Gaussian likelihood function, and it is well-known that the inverse of the estimated covariance matrix is biased.
 An approach widely used in cosmology has been to correct for this bias using the Hartlap factor \citep{Hartlap2007}.
 This method is straightforward.
 It was adopted in many early survey pipelines, and it continues to be widely used, despite not giving the correct likelihood, in particular being unable to capture the heavy tails induced by covariance uncertainty.
 In contrast, marginalising analytically over the inverse-Wishart posterior for the covariance leads exactly to a multivariate Student-$t$ likelihood \citep{SH2016}; this can be adapted to a frequency-matching prior to give good frequentist coverage \citep{Percival2022}.
+Alternative approaches have included a shrinkage estimator to combine some prior knowledge of the covariance matrix \citep{HallTaylor}.

 The aim of this work is to generalise this Student-$t$ framework to the following fairly common setting: one element of variability has a covariance that is estimated from simulations, and there is another source of Gaussian variability that has an analytic or otherwise theoretically computable covariance.
 This setting may arise for example in cosmic shear studies, where an analytic super-sample covariance \citep[e.g.][]{Linke, Schreiner} is added to a within-sample covariance estimated from simulations.
 The situation can also arise in Bayesian hierarchical models (BHMs), which are increasingly applied in cosmology to capture the propagation of uncertainties across multiple levels of data modelling.
 Marginalisation over uncertain covariances within one level of a BHM naturally gives rise to a multivariate Student-$t$ contribution to the likelihood.